pytorch/torchchat/README.md

 Currently the tokenizer is built at compile time, so you need to re-build the app when you need to use a different tokenizer for different model.

+> [!NOTE]
-NOTE: The script to build the AAR can be found [here](https://github.com/pytorch/executorch/blob/main/build/build_android_library.sh).
+> The script to build the AAR can be found [here](https://github.com/pytorch/executorch/blob/main/build/build_android_library.sh).
 If you need to tweak with the tokenizer or runtime (for example use your own tokenizer or runtime library), you can modify the ExecuTorch code and use that script to build the AAR library.

 [executorch-llama-torchchat-bpe.aar](https://ossci-android.s3.amazonaws.com/executorch/release/0.3/executorch-llama-bpe-rc1.aar) (SHASUM: 673af4a1338a93d47369b68ec0d52b8ea7f983a2)

 [executorch-llama-torchchat-tiktoken.aar](https://ossci-android.s3.amazonaws.com/executorch/release/0.3/executorch-llama-tiktoken-rc1.aar) (SHASUM: 575190205dbb1ee932a277b50520dc4260a9a9cf)

 For BPE tokenizer: